 A descriptive cross-sectional survey design was adopted for this study.
-The study population comprised head teachers and teachers in public secondary schools and officials of the Ministry of Education and Sports (MoES).
-A multi-stage sampling technique was used to select 95 schools from four sub-regions that included Buganda, Ankole, Elgon and West Nile.
+The study population comprised of teachers in public secondary schools in Uganda, head teachers, and officials from the Ministry of Education and Sports (MoES).
+A multi-stage sampling technique was used to select 95 schools from four sub-regions that included; Buganda, Ankole, Elgon and West Nile.
 Using stratified random sampling, teachers were selected from each stratum based on lists provided by the Ministry of Education.
-Stratification was based on the school status (Universal Secondary Education [USE] and non-USE).
+Stratification was based on the school status (Universal Secondary Education (USE) and non-USE).
 A sample of 934 teachers, 76 head teachers and two officials from the DES participated in the study.
 Questionnaire, interview and observation methods were used to collect data.
 The instruments were pre-tested before they were administered.
 The results of the descriptive analysis were presented in tables indicating frequencies and percentages.
-A logistic regression model was used to establish the extent to which explanatory factors contributed to the variability of dependent variables.
+The logistic regression model was used to establish the extent to which explanatory factors contributed to the variability of dependent variables.
 The tests of significance were performed at the probability level of p< 0.05.
-Data collected using a structured interview guide, an observation checklist and document review guide was deductively analysed basing on pre-determined variables from the conceptual framework of the study.
+Data collected using the structured interview guide, the observation checklist and document review guide was deductively analysed basing on pre-determined variables from the conceptual framework of the study.

-Results
+4. Results

-Profile of Respondents
+4.1 Profile of Respondents